Yukthish/yr-jet/README.md

 ```
 =======
 # yr-jet
 A fun, single-page website designed for entertainment and demonstration.
-It features a dynamic, responsive layout optimized for both desktop and mobile, interactive navigation with smooth transitions, and a custom-designed glowing jet icon.
+It features a dynamic, responsive layout optimized for both desktop and mobile, interactive navigation with smooth transitions.
 Explore and enjoy the unique design!